 Have you been accused of a crime, and now you’re concerned about your future?
-To protect your good name and your future, fight back with help from a criminal defense attorney when you’ve been accused of a crime in Chicago.
+To protect your good name and your future, fight back with help from a criminal defense lawyer when you’ve been accused of a crime in Chicago.
 Let our Trusted Attorneys help you get you and your family’s life back to normal.

 The fines alone can leave you in debt, and prison time can hurt your future.
 Worse, the penalties may not stop even after you’ve finished your prison sentence in Chicago.

 It can be tough to recover from a criminal case, so you’ll need to fight back if you’ve been accused of a crime in Chicago.
 If you’re concerned about your case, reach out to a Chicago criminal defense lawyer from Chicago Trusted Attorneys for help.
-Our attorneys can work to help you get your charges dropped, so reach out today for the help you need.
+Our lawyers can work to help you get your charges dropped, so reach out today for the help you need.

 Criminal Penalties for Illinois Felonies

 When you’re facing a felony case, it’s important to understand what consequences you could be facing.
 You might be expecting jail time, for example, but for how long?
 Understanding the stakes can help you better understand how to fight back and build a solid criminal defense.

 Typically, a felony conviction means that you’ll be spending more than a year in prison.
 These stakes may rise all the way to a life sentence.
 That means you could be spending decades of your life in prison for more serious crimes, leaving you without the freedom and relationships you once had.

 Unfortunately, a criminal conviction can leave you in serious debt, too.
 Fines for felony charges can be as high as $25,000.
 That can be tough for anyone to pay.
 When you’re behind bars for more than a year, it can become even more difficult to overcome those fines.

 Misdemeanor Crimes Can Hurt Your Future in Chicago, Too